IndigoWizard/QuakeEye/README.md

 ## App

 This is the Streamlit app.
-The app exists in two forms:

-**Streamlit app:** The Streamlit app lives in the `streamlit-app branch`, is deployed on the Streamlit Community Cloud, and is accessible at: <https://quakeye.streamlit.app/>
+**Streamlit app:** The Streamlit app lives in the `streamlit-app` branch, is deployed on the Streamlit Community Cloud, and is accessible at: <https://quakeye.streamlit.app/>

-**Folium app:** A Python script to render the Folium map as an HTML file that lives in the project's GitHub Page, built from the `folium-app branch`: <https://indigowizard.github.io/QuakeEye/>

 ## Description